 It’s 2007, before audiences would learn that Kristen Stewart was to be their Bella Swan, and there’s dizzying acclaim for her tiny role in Sean Penn’s Into the Wild.
 Anyone would think that the former child actress was being prepped for major stardom.

-Instead it is Stewart’s Maureen who takes centre stage, and she is so much more than an underling.
-She’s also a psychic medium, a grieving twin sister, and an artist.
-(And who’s the model here?
-KStew looks preternaturally gorgeous when she tries on her boss’s designer clothes.)
+Instead it is Stewart’s Maureen who takes centre stage, and she is so much more than an underling: she’s also a psychic medium, a grieving twin sister, and an artist.
+And who exactly is the model here?
+KStew looks preternaturally gorgeous when she tries on her boss’s designer clothes.

 Maureen hates her job, but she’s in limbo in the French capital mourning her brother, who died from a heart defect she shares.
 She sits alone at night in his Parisian mansion, waiting for him to show her a sign from the other side.
 The building creaks and the pipes rattle, before a rageaholic spirit scratches out her artwork.

 Later, when Maureen is harassed by text message, we’re supposed to be unsure whether or not she is at the mercy of something more sinister than a fashionista; have ghosts made the jump-scare to the digital era, or has she got a stalker?

 If this sounds like a weird blend of high fashion, ectoplasm, and suspense…you’d be right – it really is an engrossing addition to the whodunnit/horror/coming-of-age genre.

 And it probably wouldn’t have worked with a typical lead actress.
 But Stewart has such incredible authenticity and sincerity, that when she talks – or does that notorious Stewart mumble, mumble, shuffle – about the difficulty of finding portals to the spirit world, it seems perfectly reasonable.

 From that truthful base, she is fascinating; you just want to keep watching her and watching her.